-The General Council of Italians Abroad (CGIE) has approved six priority proposals to modify the new law on Italian citizenship.
-The measures seek to correct restrictions imposed on citizenship by descent and defend the rights of Italians living outside the country. plenary assembly of the body ends this Friday (20), in Roma.
+The General Council of Italians Abroad (CGIE) approved six priority proposals to modify the new Italian citizenship law.
+The measures seek to correct restrictions imposed on citizenship by descent and defend the rights of Italians residing outside the country. plenary assembly of the body It ends this Friday (20), in Rome.

-The main criticism concerns the exclusivity of the Italian citizenship.
-The new legislation has transformed dual citizenship into an obstacle to the transmission of the right to subsequent generations.
-The CGIE proposes to reestablish the recognition of the accumulation of citizenships as a positive criterion, in accordance with previous policies.
+The main criticism concerns the exclusivity of Italian citizenship.
+The new legislation has transformed dual citizenship into an obstacle to the transmission of this right to future generations.
+The CGIE proposes to re-establish the recognition of the accumulation of citizenships as a positive criterion, in accordance with previous policies.

 Another proposal is the creation of a certificate of Italian language, culture and civilization.
 This document would serve as an alternative to the requirement of two years of residence in Italy to prove effective ties to the country.
 The aim is to allow access to citizenship to descendants with proven cultural ties, even without residence.